 There were calls for the Miss Universe pageant to relocate from Moscow; it went ahead as scheduled earlier this month.
 Activists urged Alex Ovechkin, the Russian hockey star with the Washington Capitals, to speak out against the contested law; he demurred.

 Activists also asked elected officials in more than 30 cities to sever "sister city" relationships with Russian cities.
-While the campaign produced several public statements denouncing the Russian law, Lansing, Michigan, is thus far the only targeted city to sever ties, according to the liberal website MoveOn.org.
+While the campaign produced several public statements denouncing the Russian law, Lansing, Mich., is thus far the only targeted city to sever ties, according to MoveOn.org.

 Among gay-rights activists in Russia, there have been mixed views of the protests unfolding in the U.S. and Western Europe.
 Some have expressed gratitude; others have second-guessed the motives and strategies.

 "These boycotts and protests have not made any gains for the Russian LGBT community and won't in the future," said Nikolai Alexeyev, a pioneer of Russia's gay-pride movement.
 "I believe that a lot of people in the West have been doing PR for themselves using Russian issues."

 He suggested that Western governments ban entry to any Russian politician involved in passing the anti-gay law.

 Several U.S. activists stressed the importance of working with their counterparts in Russia.